LumaPictures/openvdb-render/README.md

 **Where are we right now?**

-The repository contains a maya plugin, MtoA extension and a set of Arnold shaders.
+The repository contains a Maya plugin, MtoA extension and a set of Arnold shaders.
 Even though some of the components, like visualisation, are simple, all the tools are production proven and actively used at Luma Pictures.

-**What are our short term goals?**
+**What are our short-term goals?**

 -   Improve real-time display in Maya.
 -   Add support for Katana, and share as much code as possible between the Maya plugin and Katana.
--   Suport building on Windows.
+-   Support building on Windows.

 **Supported platforms**